Xenijo/incognito-is-a-virus/README.md

 [Monero Wallet Address]
 4485a5b21dfc4761beb1afa4851e88278626d95642923378eb5e3f8ec12d37d5fcd61422cfb853b8a514b26cae95266

 Why should they add a Monero wallet address to the executor?
 Also, in the URLs, you can find different links to coding help websites like Stack Overflow.
-The executor looks generaly stechgksy

 # 3.File Analyze
 [File](https://raw.githubusercontent.com/Xenijo/incognito-is-a-virus/main/Proof/Analyze)